What are the Requirements and Documents for an Unmarried Partner Visa?

 Financial Requirement

-The Applicant (and/or Sponsor if applying from inside the UK) must be able to show that they are earning or receiving income from their employment or other sources or else have significant savings, and that this income/savings is sufficient for themselves and their partner for the duration of their visa.
+The Applicant and/or Sponsor (depending on whether they are applying from inside or outside the UK) must be able to show that they are earning or receiving income from their employment or other sources or else have significant savings, and that this income/savings is sufficient for themselves and their partner for the duration of their visa.

-The minimum income requirement they must meet for this is £29,000 (gross) per annum.
+The current minimum income requirement they must meet for this is £29,000 (gross) per annum.

 The English Language Requirement